 Dealing with BED and recovering is a lot more than just “tips and tricks”, and BED is a lot more than bad eating habits.
 They’re completely different.
 For a few years, I had great eating habits while still suffering from BED.
 You can do both although it’s not healthy of course.
 I’d meal prep, pack myself healthy meals and snacks for work, eat a lot of whole foods, but when I’d binge it was a free for all for 10-15 minutes.
 That’s all it took.
 BED is very mental.
 You have certain feelings that push you into a binge, and afterwards, you feel so awful, sometimes depressed, at how you feel not only mentally and emotionally, but also physically because your stomach is in so much pain, that you feel worthless and so down on yourself.
 The process repeats.
 You feel worse so you binge again.
 It’s a cycle.

-Q) After recovery was it hard determining if you were hungry vs needing to binge
+After recovery was it hard determining if you were hungry vs needing to binge?

 Not really.
 If I’m hungry, it’s because my stomach is telling me or I need to eat because I just had a workout or am about to do one.
 Feeling the urge to eat when you’re about to binge is very different.
 Usually, I’m not hungry but I feel something taking over my mind.
 It’s like I’m in a trance and am on auto-pilot.
 I have zero control on what or how much I’m eating.
 Every time I binged felt like an out-of-body experience.
 Something would take over, I’d binge like crazy for 10-15 minutes, and then I’d snap back into reality and see and feel the damage I had just done.
 Then, I’d feel worse than I when I started binging.

-Q) Did your RD say/do anything that helped you in your recovery?
+Did your registered dietician say or do anything that helped you in your recovery?

 She taught me how much I needed to fuel my body as a person and as a runner.
 Seeing things laid out helped me and learning that I do need all kinds of food – fats, protein, and carbs – to be my healthiest and strongest self.